 Prioritizing privacy will undoubtedly improve security within the organization.
 Most privacy breaches are related to employee negligence.
 Employees who recognize the responsibility that comes with personal information will be more diligent when handling personal information and more skeptical of suspicious activities, such as phishing or social engineering.

 A privacy culture is a business advantage that all organizations should value and implement.
 Although some may view a redesign of the organization as a costly endeavour, there is no doubt that it is a great return on investment.

 Sharon Bauer is a senior manager in the privacy, regulatory & information management, risk consulting practice at KPMG Canada .

 Interested in writing for us?
-To learn more about how you can add your voice to The Lawyer's Daily, contact Analysis Editor Peter Carter at firstname.lastname@example.org or call 647-776-6740.
+To learn more about how you can add your voice to Law 360, contact Analysis Editor Peter Carter at firstname.lastname@example.org or call 647-776-6740.

-This article was originally published by The Lawyer's Daily -- providing Canadian legal news, analysis and current awareness for lawyers and legal professionals who need a real-time view on the shifting legal landscape.
+This article was originally published by Law 360 -- providing Canadian legal news, analysis and current awareness for lawyers and legal professionals who need a real-time view on the shifting legal landscape.